Valentino30/YouTube_Player_App/README.md

 - Add the provided `.env` file to the root folder
 - Run the command `yarn` to install all dependencies
 - Run the command `yarn dev` to launch the web app in development mode

+## User Flows

+- Input an `invalid YouTube URL` to trigger validation and an error toast
+- Input a `valid YouTube URL` and click on save to navigate to the video page
+- Click on the `edit URL` button to navigate back to the home page and `enter a new URL`
+- Navigate to the GIF page to see a `random GIF` being displayed on your screen
+- Click on the `back to video` button to go back to `resume the video` where you left off